althea-net/althea-site/network-paper.md

 ## Network overview

-To simplify the explanation of Althea's network architecture we present several 'roles' that devices may perform.
+To simplify the explanation of Althea's network architecture we present several roles that devices may perform.
 Note that these are logical roles, not physical ones.
 So a single device may perform several or even all of these roles simultaneously:

 * **User nodes** are installed by people who want to buy internet access on Althea.
 You can think of a user node as being similar to the router and/or modem that is installed by a traditional ISP.
 The difference is that it is independent of any one ISP.
 User nodes bridge traffic from non-Althea devices into the Althea network by providing Wifi hotspots and/or wired LAN ports.